-It is nice CF7 gets rid of the jQuery dependancy, but replacing that with a significant amount of extra JS-files and in some cases a wp-json request, really?
+It is nice CF7 gets rid of the jQuery dependancy, but I’m not sure is replacing that with a significant amount of extra WordPress blocks JS-files was such a good idea?

 A heads-up to Autoptimize users who are using Divi (and potentially other Elegant Theme’s themes); as discovered and documented by Chris, Divi purges Autoptimize’s cache every time a page/ post is published (or saved?).